COVID-19 vaccination in India

 India began administration of COVID-19 vaccines on 16 January 2021.
 As of 4 March 2023, India has administered over 2.2 billion doses overall, including first, second and precautionary (booster) doses of the currently approved vaccines.
 In India, ' of the eligible population (12+) has received at least one shot, and ' of the eligible population (12+) is fully vaccinated.

 India initially approved the Oxford–AstraZeneca vaccine (manufactured under license by Serum Institute of India under the trade name Covishield) and Covaxin (a vaccine developed locally by Bharat Biotech).
-They have since been joined by the Sputnik V (manufactured under license by Dr. Reddy's Laboratories, with additional production from Serum Institute of India being started in September), Moderna vaccines, Johnson & Johnson vaccine and ZyCoV-D (a vaccine locally developed by Zydus Cadila) (Note: Moderna, Johnson & Johnson and Zydus Cadila are not yet under distribution) (Note: Zydus Cadila is the only vaccine to been approved for children above 12 years) and other vaccine candidates undergoing local clinical trials.
+They have since been joined by the Sputnik V (manufactured under license by Dr. Reddy's Laboratories, with additional production from Serum Institute of India being started in September), Moderna vaccines, Johnson & Johnson vaccine and ZyCoV-D (a vaccine locally developed by Zydus Cadila) (Note: Moderna, Johnson & Johnson and Zydus Cadila are not yet under distribution) (Note: Zydus Cadila is the only vaccine to have been approved for children above 12 years) and other vaccine candidates undergoing local clinical trials.

 According to a June 2022 study published in The Lancet, COVID-19 vaccination in India prevented an additional 4.2 million deaths from December 8, 2020, to December 8, 2021.